dantetemplar/pdf-extraction-agenda/README.md

 - " " means the pipeline was not evaluated in that benchmark.
 - ⚠️ means the pipeline authors are the ones who did the benchmark.

+> [!INFO]
+> I'm working on implementing an easy-to-repeat benchmarking (just run notebook on colab to repeat results, or extend
+> them), but for now I'm struggling with finding suitable dataset.

 ## Pipelines

 ### [MinerU](https://github.com/opendatalab/MinerU)